davidcarlisle/ll/en/extra-02.md

 ## pdflatex not found

-An common first error that people see when starting is:
+A common first error that people see when starting is:

 ```
 'pdflatex' is not recognized as an internal or external command,